Tips on checking your boat's safety

 Vents can get dusty or

-the airflow.
-It’s easy to overlook this thinking that your boat passed it’s
+greasy over time, which leads to them becoming clogged up, working inefficiently and reducing airflow.
+It’s easy to overlook this, thinking that your boat passed its

 near electrical equipment are not blocked, and also any vents in the cabin

-bilge, this will help reduce condensation and corrosion.
+bilge, as this will help reduce condensation and corrosion.

 Fire Prevention

-appliances such as inverters will help to avoid overheating.
-Also check for
+appliances, such as inverters, will help to avoid overheating.

 loose screws and poor connections which can cause electrical resistance and